akifiips/Panel-Regression-in-R/README.md

 Readers are encouraged to explore generalized linear models (GLMs) for panel data, such as logistic regression, which may be particularly useful for binary or categorical outcomes.

----

-This `README.md` provides a clear guide for users who visit your GitHub page and wish to explore or replicate your analysis.
-You can customize the details like the repository link, your contact information, and any additional instructions you think are necessary.